FORESIGHT & INSIGHT | DESIGN

 Research

-In order to create a user-centred wayfinding system a variety of information gathering processes were conducted consisting of desk research, field research, interviews, and customer journeys.
-Information was used to develop prototypical customer travel scenarios which helped determine progressive information users need during a trip.
+To create a user-centred wayfinding system a variety of information gathering processes were conducted including desk research, field research, interviews, and customer journeys.
+Information was used to develop prototypical customer travel scenarios which helped determine the types of information users need during a trip.

 Workshops